sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 Test Connection
 ++++

-Once the above Configuration are updated, Click on ``Test Connection`` and ``Save`` if its successfully connected.
+Once the above configurations are updated, click on ``Test Connection`` and ``Save`` if it has been successfully connected as shown below.

 .. figure:: ../_assets/configuration/databricks_test.PNG
    :alt: Postback URL
    :width: 40%

-Reference Link for further information : https://docs.sparkflows.io/en/latest/installation/connection/compute-connection/databricks.html
+For more information, visit: https://docs.sparkflows.io/en/latest/installation/connection/compute-connection/databricks.html

 Now, we are ready to start using the Databricks Connection in Fire Insights to: